themoticom/websiteguidelines/README.md

 ## Other guidelines

 - Use npm, not yarn
-- Use Visual Studio Code and install the esline extension as well as the prettier extension in their default configuration.
+- Use Visual Studio Code and install the eslint extension as well as the prettier extension in their default configuration.
 Always follow the eslint recommendations.
 - Make sure you use ample Commenting throughout your code
 - Images are 1024x1024 and do not exceed 300kb for better website speed and to save database cost
 - Keep code files small and divide code into components